<img src="//bat.bing.com/action/0?ti=5739614&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Members will receive a new card mailer with a QR code directing them to get more details about card usage at our MyChoiceAccounts.com member website.

-• The new card will have the chip-enabled contactless pay feature, allowing members to use the tap-to-pay features at retailers when available.
+• The turquoise MyChoice Accounts card will have the chip-enabled contactless pay feature, allowing members to use the tap-to-pay features at retailers when available.

-• Every card issued after Oct.
-15 will have an individual card number, allowing an individual card to be locked in case of loss/theft.
+• Every new card issued has an individual card number, allowing an individual card to be locked in case of loss/theft.
 This will allow members to continue using other cards attached to their account.
-The current model has the same card number for all cards in the account.

 • Moving our card program to the processor also provides a near real-time data exchange, providing a better balance update throughout each day.
 All cards (older and newer) will benefit from the faster debit processing time.